uwbfritz/gns3-rhel9/README.md

 ### Variables
 The script uses the following variables:

-**VMWARE_VERSION**
-Defines the version of VMware Workstation or Player to be patched
+- **VMWARE_VERSION**: Defines the version of VMware Workstation or Player to be patched

-**TMP_FOLDER**
-Defines the temporary folder used to clone the vmware-host-modules repository.
+- **TMP_FOLDER**: Defines the temporary folder used to clone the vmware-host-modules repository.
 It defaults to /tmp/patch-vmware